- ORDER: Passeriformes

 - There are 4 species of longspurs in North America; the name refers to the elongated claw of the hind toe in these birds.

-- McCown's Longspur territories are established and maintained by characteristic aerial displays, where the male flies up and sings while floating downward.
+- Thick-billed Longspur territories are established and maintained by characteristic aerial displays, where the male flies up and sings while floating downward.
 The male may alight on the ground following a display, but more typically he rises up again and repeats the display.
 He may also sing from perches such as shrubs and rocks.